 In Study II, participants were recruited through a stepwise screening procedure.
 Initially, individuals were selected based on a risk score derived from a self-administered questionnaire sent by mail, followed by HbA1c or random glucose measurements.
 This process introduced several opportunities for selection bias, as individuals had to receive and return the questionnaire and attend a follow-up visit for blood testing if their risk score was high54.

 First, the population consisted of those who responded to the screening questionnaire and those at higher risk who underwent further testing.
 Second, the questionnaire selected participants based on a risk score designed to identify individuals with type 2 diabetes, while prediabetes was identified through subsequent HbA1c measurements.
-Risk factors such as age and hypertension contributed to higher scores, potentially leading to overrepresentation of these groups.
+Risk factors such as age and hypertension contributed to higher scores, leading to overrepresentation of these groups.

 Thus, selection bias may arise from both participation in the risk assessment and follow-up attendance in ADDITION, as well as from the instruments used to identify risk, namely, the Inter99 risk score, HbA1c, and random glucose measurements.
 Healthier individuals are generally more likely to participate in screening and cohort studies [ref.].